debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/search-multicast-groups.md

 1. Click **Search**.

-    -\> The result of your search appears in the list area of the Search frame.
+    -\&gt; The result of your search appears in the list area of the Search frame.
 For more information on this result, see [Searching and viewing all the multicast groups of your network](#searching-and-viewing-all-the-multicast-groups-of-your-network) from step 2.